cliid/cliid/README.md

 I'm a software engineer, an entrepreneur, a designer, and a high school student at HAFS.

-I mainly do web development, but I do other things as well, such as planning software architectures or designing user interface.
+I mainly do web development, but I do other things as well, such as planning software architecture or designing user interface.

 #### Interests